-- The Unit 26A Controlled Use Area, which consists of Unit 26A, is closed to the use of aircraft in any manner for moose hunting, including transportation of moose hunters or parts of moose from July 1 - September 14 and from January 1 - March 31.
+- The Unit 26A Controlled Use Area, which consists of Unit 26A, is closed to the use of aircraft in any manner for moose hunting, including transportation of moose hunters or parts of moose from July 1 - Sept.
+14 and from Jan.
+1 - March 31.
 However, this does not apply to transportation of moose hunters, their gear, or moose parts by aircraft between publicly owned airports. - The Dalton Highway Corridor Management Area consists of those portions of Units 20, 24, 25, and 26 extending five miles from each side of the Dalton Highway from the Yukon River to Prudhoe Bay.
 The Dalton Highway Corridor Management Area is closed to the use of motorized vehicles, except aircraft and boats, and to licensed highway vehicles, snowmobiles, and firearms except as provided below.
 The use of snowmobiles is authorized only for the subsistence taking of wildlife by residents living within the Dalton Highway Corridor Management Area.
 The use of licensed highway vehicles is limited only to designated roads within the Dalton Highway Corridor Management Area.
 The use of firearms within the Corridor Management Area for subsistence taking of wildlife is authorized only for the residents of Alatna, Allakaket, Anaktuvuk Pass, Bettles, Evansville, Stevens Village, and residents living within the Dalton Highway Corridor Management Area. - You may not use aircraft in any manner for brown bear hunting, including transportation of hunters, bears or parts of bears.
 However, this does not apply to transportation of bear hunters or bear parts by regularly scheduled flights to and between communities by carriers that normally provide scheduled service to this area, nor does it apply to transportation aircraft to or between publicly owned airports.
-See page 20 for bear sealing requirements.
+See page 20 for bear sealing requirements. - Caribou may be taken from a boat moving under power in Unit 26. - Swimming caribou may be taken with a firearm using rimfire cartridges.